40 Scotland Facts and Trivia Questions

 The Scottish Clan systems were established in the 13th century.

-The clans were like families and they looked up to the chief of the clan.
+The clans were like families and looked up to the clan chief.

 In 1706, the Treaty of Union brought England (which included Wales) and Scotland together and saw what we now call Great Britain formed.